dominodatalab/domino-research/guides/mlflow/README.md

 ## MLflow Quickstart

-This is a quick guide to running and MLflow locally.
+This is a quick guide to running MLflow locally.
 A full MLflow installation consists of 3 components:

 * MLflow tracking server / model registry